floookay/pluckey/README.md

 One thing I wanted to improve/avoid were keys that needed to be stabilized but at the same time have a wider space key to rest your thumb on.

 Another thing I wanted to achieve with this design was to be fairly flexible in terms of keycaps that can be used.
-Personally, I like the wider ergodox style modifier keys but keycap compability is unfortunatelly not that great.
+Personally, I like the wider ergodox style modifier keys but keycap compability is unfortunatelly not that great beyond blank uniform caps.
-That's why I made the PCB compatible with just 1u keycaps that are offered in ortho keycap sets.
+That's why I made the PCB compatible with all 1u keycaps that are offered in ortho keycap sets.

 > What's next?

-More cases.
-Maybe one with adjustable tenting.
+More case variants and fix the plates.
-I'm also playing with the thought of making a pcb variant fit for low profile Choc switches.
+I'm also playing with the thought of making a pcb variant fit for low profile Choc switches and move the controller so it's actually flat.

 > What's the story behind the name?